PAminai/EEG-Recorder/README.md

 # Introduction
 This is the home page for my bachelor's project reports and updates.
-You can find all project materials avobe.
+You can find all project materials here.
 Technical reports and description will be added soon . . .

 Author: Pouya Aminaie